psychemedia/island-storynotes/odo.md

 A.D.
 1087.]
 THE CONQUEEOE'S DYING WOEDS. ttOS

 Cn.
 XV.
-Discourse of King William the Conqueror on his death-bed, in which he recapitulates the princijml events of his life — His disposition of his treasure and states.
+Discourse of King William the Conqueror on his death-bed, in which he recapitulates the principal events of his life — His disposition of his treasure and states.

 " I tremble," he said, " my friends, when I reflect on the